qxiao2ub/hw7-group-Ling-YX-QY/README.md

 ```

 Finally, we visualize the data.
 We save our plot as a png. image.
-- Each line of code below correspondes to one of the adjustments, respectively
+- Each line of code below correspondes to one of the adjustments, respectively.
 	- Adjust the plot size, plot title, x and y labels, graph a line plot, label data points, and save plot to png.

 ```